"

 Lines are often created using scribers, along with a straight edge such as a combination square.
 A scriber is a sharp, fine-pointed tool used to create an accurate straight line on the laid-out surface.
 The scriber is best used by pulling or dragging along the straight edge.
 Pushing the scriber can cause the sharp point to catch on the material or straight edge, preventing a straight, even line.
 See a scriber in Figure 14-2.

-Image showing how A scribe is used to create an accurate line on a part of the surface
+Hands shown using a scribe to create an accurate line on a part surface

 Figure 14-2.
-A scribe is used to create an accurate line on a part of the surface
+A scriber is used to create an accurate line on a part of the surface.

-A surface plate and height gage, or surface gage, may also be used to create straight scribed lines.
+A surface plate and height gauge, or surface gauge, may also be used to create straight scribed lines.
 A surface plate is a solid, flat plate used as the main horizontal reference plane for precision inspection and for layout to create straight parallel scribed lines.
-A height gage is a precision measuring tool used to determine the height of an object.
-Using a height gage on a surface plate has the advantage of setting the scribing edge to an accurate height without having to use another measuring tool.
-In Figure 14-3, a straight fine line is scribed by dragging the part along the scribe of a height gage using a surface plate as a reference surface.
+A height gauge is a precision measuring tool used to determine the height of an object.
+Using a height gauge on a surface plate has the advantage of setting the scribing edge to an accurate height without having to use another measuring tool.
+In Figure 14-3, a straight fine line is scribed by dragging the part along the scribe of a height gauge using a surface plate as a reference surface.

-Image showing how A scribe line was created using a surface plate and height gage
+Hand shown creating a scribe line using a surface plate and height gage

 Figure 14-3.
-A scribe line was created using a surface plate and height gage
+A scribe line was created using a surface plate and height gauge.

-Image showing how an angle plate is used to secure the part for a vertical layouy
+An angle plate is used to secure the part for a vertical layout

-A surface gage is a versatile tool made of a solid base and adjustable arm with sharp ends often used for scribing.
-The surface gage arm can be accurately adjusted to a height using a secondary measuring tool such as a steel rule shown in Figure 14-5.
+A surface gauge is a versatile tool made of a solid base and adjustable arm with sharp ends often used for scribing.
+The surface gauge arm can be accurately adjusted to a height using a secondary measuring tool such as a steel rule shown in Figure 14-5.

 Figure 14-5.
-The surface gage is set to a height measurement for scribing
+The surface gauge is set to a height measurement for scribing.

 14.4 Scribing Angles